Psycho (franchise): History (1959–1997)

 Psycho IV: The Beginning was filmed at Universal Studios Florida in Orlando, Florida from June 4 to July 13, 1990.
 The facade of the Bates Motel and the Bates mansion were re-created at the theme park.
 The production was originally to be filmed before the opening of the park but due to delays and the studio's desire to have a high-profile production on the lot, the film was shot while the park was open.
 This led to tourists being able to watch the filming of several scenes at the motel and house on the back lot.

 The film received mixed reviews when first broadcast on Showtime.
 Henry Stewart of L Magazine said: "Garris evinces high-grade professionalism, but his comic-book approximations of real emotions—like desire, madness and murderlust—feel empty.
 Hitchcock this most certainly ain't".
 Ninja Dixon.com wrote: "This is a good TV movie, way better than it's [sic] reputation, and continues the tradition of great acting in the series".
-Cult Reviews.com said: "The film is shot well, the fire sequence, by Rodney Charters, is particularly stunning.
+Cult Reviews.com wrote: "The film is shot well, the fire sequence, by Rodney Charters, is particularly stunning.
 The only real trouble with this film is the bad writing, which, considering that it was the baby of the scriptwriter of the original, Joseph Stefano, is very disappointing indeed".
 Matt Poirier of Direct to Video Connoisseur.com wrote: "This was a pretty unmemorable movie.
 It tried to make references to the original, like one where Perkins cuts his thumb, and the blood going into the drain mimics the blood in the famous shower scene.
 Way too obvious and pretty obnoxious".
-Despite some negative reviews, the film received high Nielson ratings with around 10 million viewers watching the premiere.
+Despite some negative reviews, the film received high ratings with around 10 million viewers watching the premiere.

 In 1998, Universal made a remake of Psycho, with Gus Van Sant as a director.
 The audio commentary track that accompanies the DVD release of the film, and the "making-of" documentary (Psycho Path) that the DVD includes, provide numerous details about where the film strived to remain faithful to the original, and where it diverged.
 Some changes are pervasive: as the film opens, it is made clear that it is set in the late 1990s, so minor changes are made throughout the dialogue to reflect the new timeframe.
 For example, all the references to money are updated (how much Marion Crane steals, how much a car costs, how much a hotel room costs), as are references to terms from the original script like "aspic" that would seem anachronistic in the new setting.